tsackton/taelgar/Gazetteer/Sentinel Range/Central Highlands Region.md

 > `$=dv.view("_scripts/view/get_Affiliations")`
 >> `$=dv.view("_scripts/view/get_Whereabouts")`

-%% needs to be refactored to separate out the Sentinel Range parts from the rest and moved to the correct region pages %%
+%% needs to be reformatted to separate out the Sentinel Range parts from the rest and moved to the correct region pages %%

 ## Overview